cosmos72/gomacro/fast/README.md

 * shifted assignment, i.e. operators <<= and >>=
 * for range (normal for is implemented)
 * type switch
+* interfaces.
+They can be declared, but nothing more: there is no way to implement them or call their methods
 * method definition
 * method call
-* interface definition
 * conversion from/to interpreted interfaces
 * defer and recover
 * macro definition
 * ~quasiquote, ~unquote, ~unquote_splice

 Current limitations:
-* no distinction between named and unnamed types created by interpreted code.
+* named types declared by interpreted code are approximated.
-  For the interpreter, `struct { A, B int }` and `type Pair struct { A, B int }` are exactly the same type.
-This has subtle consequences, including the risk that two different packages define the same type and overwrite each other's methods.
+  Inside the interpreter they look and behave correctly, but if you pass them to compiled code, the type is actually unnamed.

+  For example, if interpreted code declares `type Pair struct { A, B int }`, then passes a `Pair` to compiled code, it will be received as `struct { A, B int }`

-  The reason for such limitation is simple: the interpreter uses `reflect.StructOf()` to define new types, which can only create unnamed types.
+  The reason for such limitation is simple: the function `reflect.NamedOf()` does not exist, so the interpreter uses `reflect.StructOf()` to define new types, which can only create unnamed types.

-  The interpreter then defines named types as aliases for the underlying unnamed types.
+* recursive types declared by interpreted code are approximated (not implemented yet) Inside the interpreter they look and behave correctly, but if you pass them to compiled code, the type is unnamed (as above) and self-references are actually interface{}.

+  For example, if interpreted code declares `type List struct { First int; Rest *List }` then passes a `List` to compiled code, it will be received as `struct { First int; Rest *interface{} }`

-* cannot create recursive types, as for example `type List struct { First interface{}; Rest *List}` The reason is the same as above: the interpreter uses `reflect.StructOf()` to define new types, which cannot create recursive types
+  The reason is the same as above: the interpreter uses `reflect.StructOf()` to define new types, which cannot create recursive types.

+  Interestingly, this means the interpreter also accepts the following declaration, which is rejected by Go compiler: `type List2 struct { First int; Rest List2 }` Note that `Rest` is a `List2` **not** a pointer to `List2`

+* interfaces declared by interpreted code are emulated.
+  Inside the interpreter they look and behave correctly, but if you pass them to compiled code, the type is actually a pointer to a struct containing a header and a lot of functions.

+  The reason is: the function `reflect.InterfaceOf()` does not exist, so the interpreter has to emulate interfaces with `reflect.StructOf()` and a lot of bookkeeping

 * operators << and >> on untyped constants do not follow the exact type deduction rules.
   The implemented behavior is: